techidaily/site-win11-tips/source/_posts/overcoming-windows-login-error-compatibility-issue-with-scanner.md

 ## 6\.
 Disable Fast Startup

- According to some users on a[Microsoft community thread](https://answers.microsoft.com/en-us/windows/forum/all/fingerprint-reader-not-working/95cc0aef-2822-4b51-9f77-8697e6ace897) , disabling the Fast Startup feature has solved fingerprint recognition issues on their devices.
+ According to some users on a [Microsoft community thread](https://answers.microsoft.com/en-us/windows/forum/all/fingerprint-reader-not-working/95cc0aef-2822-4b51-9f77-8697e6ace897) , disabling the Fast Startup feature has solved fingerprint recognition issues on their devices.
 Although Fast Startup speeds up your device's boot process, turning it on is known to cause unforeseen problems.

  So, if you also keep this feature enabled on your device, disable it to see if it makes a difference.
 Don't know how to do that?
-Refer to our guide on[enabling or disabling Fast Startup on Windows 11](https://www.makeuseof.com/windows-11-turn-on-or-off-fast-startup/) .
+Refer to our guide on [enabling or disabling Fast Startup on Windows 11](https://www.makeuseof.com/windows-11-turn-on-or-off-fast-startup/) .

 ## 7\.
 Ensure the Biometric Reader Isn't Disabled in BIOS